 My name is Kevin Lee.
-I am a co-founder, software architect / engineer / consultant, specialised in Java web application development, and a Linux server administrator at both Elixirian Pty Ltd and Agin3 Pty Ltd. I am also a casual tutor at University of Technology, Sydney (UTS) teaching Java web services development and JavaEE.
+I am a co-founder, software architect / engineer / consultant, specialised in Java / Scala web application development, and a Linux server administrator at both Elixirian Pty Ltd and Agin3 Pty Ltd. I am also a casual tutor at University of Technology, Sydney (UTS) teaching Java web services development and JavaEE.
 Although the major part of my work is Java web application development, I am interested in not only web application development but also library and framework development.
 In fact, I'm having more fun with developing reusable libraries these days.
 You can see what I have developed and currently work on at my project page.
+Currently I'm most interested in Scala and Functional Programming.

 My software development philosophy is